Oldest Texas death row inmate executed for officer’s death - NewsBreak

 With his execution, Buntion became the oldest person Texas has put to death since the Supreme Court lifted its ban on capital punishment in 1976.
 The oldest inmate executed in the U.S. in modern times was Walter Moody Jr., who was 83 years old when he was put to death in Alabama in 2018.

 Buntion was also the first inmate executed in Texas in 2022.
 Although Texas has been the nation’s busiest capital punishment state, it had been nearly seven months since it carried out an execution.
-There have been only three executions in each of the last two years, due in part to the coronavirus pandemic and delays over legal questions about Texas’ refusal to allow spiritual advisers to touch inmates and pray aloud in the death chamber.Airlines allowing back passengers banned over mask refusal
+There have been only three executions in each of the last two years, due in part to the coronavirus pandemic and delays over legal questions about Texas’ refusal to allow spiritual advisers to touch inmates and pray aloud in the death chamber.Former US Marine launches hunger strike in Russian jail

 In March, the U.S. Supreme Court said states must accommodate requests to have faith leaders pray and touch inmates during executions.